jpf905/Reference-Sheets/Pandas: Attributes and Methods.md

 Selects a specific group.

 **.loc()** and **.iloc()**\
-Used in slicing data from the dataframe.\
+Used in slicing data from the dataframe.
+Useful when you need to examine results not at the very beginning or ending of the dataframe.
 **loc** - select by labels\
 **iloc** - select by positions